 Measures to combat antisemitism and increase security

-A number of measures are under way or being planned to combat antisemitism and increase security have been implemented and are ongoing.
-The measures are carried out both by the Government and by government agencies on the Government’s instructions.
-Below are some examples.
+A range of measures to combat antisemitism and increase security have been implemented and are ongoing.
+The measures are carried out both by the Government and by government agencies on behalf of the Government.
+Some of these measures are outlined below.

-- In 2016, the Government adopted a national plan to combat racism, similar forms of hostility and hate crime was adopted in November 2016.
-The plan provides an integrated approach and comprises strategies and measures to prevent and combat antisemitism and other forms of racism and hate crime, including antisemitism and antisemitic hate crime.
-Five strategic areas are outlined in the plan: improved coordination and monitoring; more knowledge, education and research; greater support to, and more in-depth dialogue with, civil society; strengthened preventive measures online; and a more active judicial system.
+- In 2016, the Government adopted a national plan to combat racism, similar forms of hostility and hate crime.
+The plan takes an integrated approach and comprises strategies and measures to prevent and combat antisemitism and other forms of racism through improved coordination and monitoring, more education and training, increased support to and deepened dialogue with civil society, strengthened preventive measures online and a more active justice system.

-- The Swedish Agency for Youth and Civil Society distributes funding annually in accordance with the Ordinance on government grants to activities combating racism and similar forms of intolerance.
-The Agency has received more funding since 2016 in order to increase the distribution of government grants to projects specifically aiming to combat different forms of racism, including antisemitism.
+- The Swedish Agency for Youth and Civil Society distributes annual funding in accordance with the Ordinance on government grants to activities combating racism and similar forms of intolerance.
+In recent years, the Agency has received more funding to increase the distribution of government grants to projects specifically aimed at combating forms of intolerance such as antisemitism.

-- The Swedish Police Authority has raised its level of ambition with respect to hate crime.
-A national contact point is now in place for these issues, as well as democracy and hate crime groups in Stockholm, Gothenburg and Malmö.
-When deemed necessary, the Swedish Police Authority will increase its surveillance efforts and take other security measures to protect Jewish interests.
+- The Swedish Police Authority has raised its ambitions with respect to hate crime.
+A national contact point for hate crime issues is now in place, as are democracy and anti-hate crime groups in Stockholm, Gothenburg and Malmö.
+When deemed necessary, the Swedish Police Authority increases its surveillance efforts and takes other security measures to protect Jewish interests.

-- The Swedish National Council for Crime Prevention has been tasked with conducting an in-depth study of antisemitic hate crime in Sweden.
+- The Swedish National Council for Crime Prevention was tasked by the Government with conducting an in-depth study of antisemitic hate crime in Sweden.
 According to the study, antisemitism can be found in broad layers of the population, and far from everyone who subjects others to antisemitism is part of an organised group.

-- In January 2018, the Swedish Centre for Preventing Violent Extremism was established under the Swedish National Council for Crime Prevention with the aim of achieving a more long-term approach to, and further enhancing, preventive efforts at national, regional and local level.
+- In January 2018, the Government set up the Swedish Centre for Preventing Violent Extremism at the Swedish National Council for Crime Prevention to improve long-termism and further strengthen efforts at national, regional and local level.